Spatial Data Analysis in R

 As spatial datasets get larger and more sophisticated software needs to be harnessed for their analysis.
 R is now a widely used open source software platform for working with spatial data thanks to its powerful analysis and visualisation packages.

-This training course will run over two afternoons.
-It provides an introduction to sf, a popular package for handling geographic data in R. Participants will learn how to load, manipulate and visualise geographic vector data, creating both static and interactive maps.
+This online training course provides an introduction to sf, a popular package for handling geographic data in R. Participants will learn how to load, manipulate and visualise geographic vector data, creating both static and interactive maps.
 The focus is on the principles rather than the specific methods, providing participants with the understanding needed to apply R's powerful suite of geographical tools to their own problems.

 - Introducing R as a GIS